 Good open source projects are more than just their code.
 There is also providing support, community building, and doing promotion.
 Most developers are more passionate about programming than the fine details of marketing.
 Learn how to become better at PR (for techies!).

 SourceForge was a well-known location to host your open source project in the past.
 Nowadays, it is GitHub and GitLab that host most of the open source tools.
-While both look similar, it is GitHub that has hosts the most projects.
+While both look similar, it is GitHub that still hosts the most projects.

-Going with GitHub for hosting is a safe bet.
+Going with GitHub for hosting your project is a safe bet.
 The first reason is that their domain has a high value to search engines.
 Another benefit is the public API.
 This allows external services to discover your project and see when new releases are available.